Written on Wednesday,

 My introduction into the independent world of design (I know I’ve shared over and over my loathing of the term freelance, so I will not labor on the topic) was not voluntary.
 Panic was my suit, my state of being (as was faith, but mostly panic).
 I was unprepared and acted out of desperation.
 I wasn’t a salesman.
 I wasn’t a marketer.
 I wasn’t known.
 How could I make money for my family (afterall I had two young children to support and a wife who was a fulltime mom).
 I felt worthless.
 I asked (begged) everyone I knew if they knew of anyone needed help with design — anything in design: logos, print, web.
 That desperation made me devalue my worth.
 I traded my pride for pennies in a cup because I believed it was all I could do to survive.
 While I had a lot of small projects and a few contract opportunities, the amount of time and money I made effectively canceled the other out.
 My estimated hourly rate shrunk as I spent more time on projects (because I was not only doing the design, but the programming and development, the administrative work and the client management).
 It became a cycle, a boulder down a mountain I couldn’t stop.
 It took me five years to learn how to stop it.
 To find my pride and worth.

 I stopped the avalanche with trust.
 My distrust of people and their intentions (or abilities) led me to do things I wasn’t fit to do.
 I was overmatched and stressed, and in that stress made many poor decisions.
 I met a few people who restored my trust in humanity (or more to the point, lifted my fear), and through them I started to value my work and allowed them to become my advocate.
 Finding others with which to collaborate is one of the most important things you can do as an indie designer.
+For instance just to design a simple insurance email marketing templates requires a team of professional coworkers.
 You simply cannot succeed (or grow your business, because that’s what it is, a business, it’s not just design — design is only about 40% of what you do) without others.
 Know your weaknesses and find people to make it a strength.

 Be In A Community